vikshab/C3Projects--bEtsy/README.md

 - √ Browse products by merchant (users)
 - √ View any individual product with additional details
 - √ Leave a review for a product providing:
-    - A Text review
+    - √ A Text review
-    - A rating out of 5
+    - √ A rating out of 5
 - √ Add in-stock products to my cart
 - √ Remove products from my cart
 - √ Change the quantity of an existing product in my cart
-- Purchase the items in my cart, providing: **Anita**
+- Purchase the items in my cart, providing: **Anita**?? fix doesn't want to save buyer
-    - √ Email Address
+    -  Email Address
     -  Mailing Address
     -  Name on credit card
     -  Credit card number
     -  Credit cart expiration
     - Credit Card CVV (security code)
     -  Billing zip code
 - √ Purchasing an order makes the following changes:
     - √ Reduces the number of inventory for each product
     - √ Changes the order state from "pending" to "paid"
     - √ Clears the current cart
-- √ After purchasing an order, I can view a confirmation screen including: **Brittany**
+- √ After purchasing an order, I can view a confirmation screen including: **Brittany && Victoria**
-    - Each item in the order with a quantity and line-item subtotal
+    - √ Each item in the order with a quantity and line-item subtotal
-    - A link to the item description page
+    - √ A link to the item description page
-    - Order total price
+    - √ Order total price
-    - DateTime the order was placed
+    - √ DateTime the order was placed
-    - The current status of the order
+    - √ The current status of the order
 - √ Sign up to be a merchant, providing:
-    - Email Address
+    - √ Email Address
-    - Username
+    - √ Username
-    - Password (plain text passwords cannot be stored in the database)
+    - √ Password (plain text passwords cannot be stored in the database)
-    - Password confirmation
+    - √ Password confirmation
 - √ Sign in to my merchant account

 As a guest I **cannot**: